JohannesGoetz42/BootyIsland_CodeSample/README.md

 This Project is intended as a Code sample and is not the complete Project.

-Booty Island is a Game I'm currently working on in my free time.
+Booty Island is a Game I'm currently working on in my free time, based on the Unreal Engine 5 Early Access version.
 It aims to combine City Builder and Action RPG.
 A Preview video of the work in progress can be found here: https://www.youtube.com/watch?v=sfglRWDc6gs